MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-mac-os.md

   When a device uses an OS version later than the version in the rule, access to organization resources is blocked.
 The device user is asked to contact their IT administrator.
 The device can't access organization resources until a rule changes to allow the OS version.

 - **Minimum OS build version**
   When Apple publishes security updates, the build number is typically updated, not the OS version.
 Use this feature to enter a minimum allowed build number on the device.
-For Apple Rapid Security Response updates, enter the supplemental build version here (for example, 22E772610a)
+For Apple Rapid Security Response updates, enter the supplemental build version (for example, 22E772610a).

 - **Maximum OS build version**
   When Apple publishes security updates, the build number is typically updated, not the OS version.
 Use this feature to enter a maximum allowed build number on the device.
-For Apple Rapid Security Response updates, enter the supplemental build version here (for example, 22E772610a)
+For Apple Rapid Security Response updates, enter the supplemental build version (for example, 22E772610a).

 ## System security settings